raowaqasakram/proposal-genius-api/README.md

 openai.api.key=<YOUR_API_KEY_HERE>
 ````

-### GPT-3 Model
+### OpenAI Model

-Proposal Genius supports multiple GPT-3 models, each with different capabilities and performance characteristics.
+Proposal Genius is using OpenAI's API `/v1/chat/completions` which supports multiple GPT models, each with different capabilities and performance characteristics.
 To specify which model to use, set the `openai.model` property in the `application.properties` file.
 For example, to use the "GPT-3.5 Turbo" model, add the following line to your `application.properties` file:

 ````
 openai.model=gpt-3.5-turbo